Aquilegia coerulea: Names

-The genus name, Aquilegia, is frequently said to mean "eagle-like".
-The author Bill Casselman strongly asserts this to be incorrect and that the name derives from the Latin adjective "aquilegus" with the meaning "drawing water".
-The species name, coerulea, is Botanical Latin meaning "sky-blue" or "dark-blue".
+The genus name, Aquilegia, is frequently said to mean 'eagle-like'.
+The author Bill Casselman strongly asserts this to be incorrect and that the name derives from the Latin adjective aquilegus with the meaning 'drawing water'.
+The species name, coerulea, is Botanical Latin meaning 'sky-blue' or 'dark-blue'.
+Its name was sometimes spelled caerulea, but coerulea was the spelling in the original description of the species.

 Two of the most frequently used common names in English are Colorado columbine and Colorado blue columbine.
 However, the species is also called Rocky Mountain columbine for its wider natural range, however this name is also infrequently applied to Aquilegia saximontana.
-The common name columbine is suggested to be related to the Latin for "Dove" for a resemblance of five doves drinking at a fountain.
+The common name columbine is suggested to be related to the Latin for 'dove' for a resemblance of five doves drinking at a fountain.
 Aquilegia coerulea is also known as blue columbine or simply as columbine, though Aquilegia brevistyla is occasionally known as blue columbine and many species are casually called columbines such as Aquilegia canadensis.

 In the Gosiute dialect of the Shoshoni language Aquilegia coerulea is called either pa'-wa-gúmp or pa'-o-gûm-pi as recorded by Ralph Vary Chamberlin.